 The Inverse Problem: Estimating the microstructure of skeletal muscle from dMRI measurements.

-By solving these three problems, I am working to create an imaging pipeline that can image a skeletal muscle, estimate its microstructure, and use this microstructural information to estimate mechanical properties of the muscle.
+By solving these problems, I am working to create an imaging pipeline that can image a skeletal muscle, estimate its microstructure, and use this microstructural information to estimate key properties of the muscle.
 This pipeline will better inform our understanding of muscle’s functional ability.
 Much of this work is based on measuring the muscle’s microstructure using dMRI. dMRI measures the movement of water molecules.
 By measuring how microstructural restrictions affect the movement of these water molecules, we can measure the cumulative effect of the microstructure on the dMRI signal.
 For a brief introduction into how we can measure muscle microstructure using dMRI, check out the video below.

 How do changes in skeletal muscle microstructure affect the dMRI signal?
 In order to predict microstructure with dMRI, we first need to answer this question.
 To answer it, we perform numerical simulations of dMRI in skeletal muscle using both realistic and simplified geometric models.
 These simulations allow us to understand how the dMRI signal will change when there is a change in the underlying microstructure.
 We call this the forward problem because it involves solving a problem that mimics what actually happens in a dMRI experiment, where the underlying structure affects the measured signal.